-A plan that describes how you will communicate with others after a disaster.
-Contact information for members of your household and your out-of-state contacts.
+A plan that describes how you will communicate with others, especially friends and family, after a disaster.
+Contact information for members of your household and your out-of-state contacts should be kept current and available for everyone in your household.